Tips to see

 What stage of life are you in?
 If you are saving to buy your first home, putting the windfall towards your down payment may make sense.
 Do you have high-interest credit card debt?
 Paying off the cards with the highest interest rates helps both your credit rating and your financial situation.

-If you are nearing retirement age, it may not make sense to deposit all the funds into an RRSP.
-You must evaluate if the taxes you save with the contribution to your RRSP are greater than the taxes you will have to pay when you withdraw from your RRSP in retirement.
-Buying an annuity with that extra money can be a good option for you if you are worried about outliving your savings or if you want to secure yourself a guaranteed income for retirement.
+If you are nearing retirement age, it may not make sense to deposit the entire gift into an RRSP.
+You’ll need to find out whether the taxes you save with the contribution to your RRSP are greater than the taxes you will have to pay when you withdraw from your RRSP in retirement.

 You could also decide to max out your TFSA’s unused contribution room.
 At retirement, the amounts you withdraw from your TFSA won’t be taxed and won’t affect the calculation of income-tested benefits such as your Old Age Security and drug benefits.